Cray-HPE/docs-csm/operations/resiliency/Restore_System_Functionality_if_a_Kubernetes_Worker_Node_is_Down.md

     1. View the PVCs in all namespaces.

         ```bash
-        ncn# kubectl get pvc –A
+        ncn-mw# kubectl get pvc –A
         ```

         Truncated example output (some trailing lines omitted):